ParthP22/CSCI4485-SeaviewRestaurantTraining/README.md

 To run this project, a "credentials.py" file is required.
 This file contains the email address and its password that will be used in order to send announcements from the manager's dashboard.

+We have deployed the website using Python Anywhere, and it can be accessed here: https://seaviewtraining.pythonanywhere.com/

 **Team Members and General Contributions**

 Parth Patel (ParthP22):